-- 1. A baisc understanding about the different forms of organization. - 2.
+- 1. A basic understanding about the different forms of organization. - 2.
 A basic understanding of computation of Income under the head Business / Profession. - 3.
 A basic idea about the incomes exempt from tax and deductions. - 4.
-A basic idea about the working of service tax. - 5.
-A basic understanding of CST and VAT. - 6.
-A basic unde rstanding about the chargeability of customs and excise duty.
+A basic understanding of GST. - 5.
+A basic understanding of provisions of GST related to time and place of supply, valuation rules. - 6.
+A basic understanding of compliances under GST.